Back to Blogs

 Results published* (all 17:00 hours)

-18 February 2024 (reservations close 23:59)
+1 December 2024 (reservations close 23:59)

-19 May 2024 (reservations close 23:59)
+2 March 2025 (reservations close 23:59)

-29 - 31 May 2024
+29 May 2025

-9 July 2024
+9 July 2025

-How is the MRCGP AKT Structured?
+How is the MRCGP AKT structured?

 The questions are approximately split into the following categories:

-• 80% on clinical knowledge
+• 80% on clinical knowledge and medicine

 • 10% on evidence-based practice (including evidence interpretation and the critical appraisal skills needed to interpret research data)